How Big is the Biggest Possible Planet? - Out There

 There are two ways to come at the question, depending on what you mean by “big.”
 If you think of the size of a planet in terms of mass, then there is a specific but rather technical answer.
 Planets are defined as bodies that do not generate their own energy from nuclear fusion.
 Any planet more than about 13 times the mass of Jupiter (4,o00 Earth masses, roughly) generates enough heat and pressure in its core to trigger limited fusion reactions of deuterium, a heavy isotope of hydrogen.
 At that point, the object is considered a brown dwarf instead of a planet.

-The nuclear-ignition boundary between planet and brown dwarf is based on hidden interior processes, however, and it is not necessarily easy to discern from external observation.
-That boundary also depends on on the mix of elements in the object.
-For a plausible range of compositions, the fusion cutoff could be anywhere from 11 to 16 times the mass of Jupiter.
+The nuclear-ignition boundary between planet and brown dwarf is based on hidden interior processes, however, and it is not at all obvious from the outside.
+The critical mass for fusion also depends on on the mix of elements inside the object.
+For a plausible range of compositions, the cutoff point could be anywhere from 11 to 16 times the mass of Jupiter.
 If you want the full hairy details, they are here.

-Anything well below that lower mass limit is indisputably planetary.
+Outside of that gray zone, though, things turn fairly black-and-white.
+Anything well below the lower limit of 11 Jupiter masses (3,500 Earth masses, give or take) is indisputably planetary.
 Anything well above that high end, on the other hand, is definitely capable of creating some energy of its own and no longer fits the standard astronomical definition of a planet.

 But there’s also a more literal take on the question: Is there a limit on how physically large a planet can be?
 Here there is a definite and rather surprising answer.
 Jupiter is 11 times the diameter of Earth, and it turns out that is about as large as any planet can be!
 If you kept dumping more matter on Jupiter, it would not get any larger.
 Instead, gravity would crush its mass together more tightly and efficiently.